 Students are required to complete 15 weeks (40 hours/week) of clinical work under the supervision of a licensed physical therapist and/or physical therapist assistant.
 Students will assist in delivering patient care, documenting patient information, and interacting with other health care professionals.

-The first three weeks of clinical experiences are done at the end of the third semester.
+The first three weeks of clinical experiences are done at the end of the fourth semester.
 The classes during this semester are shortened to 12 weeks to allow for three weeks of clinical experience.
-This 120-hour clinical experience, PT 395W, allows students to get an inside view of clinical work before completing their last semester of coursework.
+This 120-hour clinical experience, PT 395E, allows students to get an inside view of clinical work before completing their last semester of coursework.

-PT 395F consists of six weeks of clinical experience following the fourth semester.
+PT 395F consists of six weeks of clinical experience during the fifth semester.
 This course requires 240 hours of clinic work.

 PT 395G consists of 240 hours of clinic work, which begins immediately following PT 395F.